julianxhokaxhiu/FFNx/README.md

 #### FF8
 - Vibration support
+- Analog controls improved support
 - **Voice acting**!
 [Echo-S](https://www.tsunamods.com/echo-s-8/) was the first mod to take advantage of this!
 - Various graphical patches for worldmap included
 - Enable the VRAM debug window while playing in order to see how the engine uploads textures
 - Support for external SFX audio effects
 - Support for external movie audio files (allows multiple videos to share the same audio)
 - Support for external movie voice acting (dedicated audio layer only for voice acting on top of movies)
-- Support for external music audio
+- Support for external music audio with music resume after battle and improved volume transitions

 ### As a modder